 There are two possible weaknesses of Volatility Stops and the original ATR.
 These are:

-- The Reverse-and-Stop mechanism conjectures that you will be switching to a short position as soon as you stop out of a long position.
+- The Reverse-and-Stop mechanism conjectures that you will switch to a short position as soon as you stop out of a long position.
 The opposite is true, as well.
 When you are in a system that follows trends, it is widespread to exit early and get the next entry in the previous trade’s direction.
 You can deal with this problem by using ATR Bands.

-ATR trailing stop EA
+Download ATR trailing stop EA MT4.

-Please download ATR trailing stop EA.
+Download ATR trailing stop EA.

-This EA, please do not use for trading because trading rules are not defined.
+This EA please do not use for trading because trading rules are not defined.
 However, using this code, you can add entry rules and use ATR trailing stop for trading.

 The main idea of ATR trailing EA is this code: